TahiraMunir/Post-Flood-disease-outbreak-in-Pakistan-/README.md

 - National Disaster Mangement Authority (NDMA) Pakistan
 - Research Papers
 - WHO
 - UN sources working on Climate Chnage

+  ## Software Requirements

+- Python
+and install all required pacakges

+## Running the Model

+Configure the simulation settings in the YAML configuration file and run the main model script.